-A woman is said to have gestational diabetes when she has high blood sugar during pregnancy.
+You may have gestational diabetes if you have high blood sugar during pregnancy.

-With gestational diabetes, the woman may have no symptoms or the symptoms may be mild.
+With gestational diabetes, you may have no symptoms or the symptoms may be mild.
 These may include:

 - Blurry vision